“So Sorry, Bill, But Albert is Taking Me to The State Fair of Texas”

 Ad from 1946: “So sorry, Bill, but Albert is taking me to the State Fair of Texas.”
 The grown-up entertainment that year was provided by Tommy Dorsey, Gypsy Rose Lee, and Jackie Gleason.

 In 1958, Fair Park had a monorail (the only one then operating in the United States) and a paddle-wheeler in the lagoon:

 And then there’s this guy, who spans the decades:

-1958 photo featuring the monorail by Squire Haskins, from a DMN online article featuring TONS of cool photos of the fair over the years, here.
+1958 photo featuring the monorail by Squire Haskins, from a Dallas Morning News online article featuring TONS of cool photos of the fair over the years, here.